kushal-luthra/big-data-architecture/docs/Big-data-architectural-patterns/Big-data-architectural-patterns-2.md

    ii. you accidently delete your data,
  ...you have the option to replay history and regenerate your data. <br>
  So, go for immutable datasets (data lake), materialized views. <br><br>
+When you want to build analytical systems, use immutable datasets (i.e. Data lake) where you want to capture State of an application in order to load as materialized views. <br>

 5. Be cost-conscious <br>
 Lot of times, big data doesnt have to mean big cost. <br>